 Subaru Solterra

 The Solterra is the Subaru-branded sibling to the Toyota bZ4X.
 It’s essentially an electric Crosstrek.
-While standard all-wheel drive stays true to its Subaru roots, once again it’s the pitifully outdated charging capabilities that keep the Solterra off of our recommendations.
-Range is below average at 222 to 228 miles of range.
+While standard all-wheel drive stays true to its Subaru roots, it’s the very slow charging that keeps the Solterra off of our recommendations.
+How slow does the Solterra charge?
+Expect about an hour of charging to add 200 miles of range.
 It could be worth a look if you never hit the highway.
 Learn more about the Subaru Solterra.

 Chevrolet Bolt